bildcode/docker-pyside2/README.md

 # What is this repo for?
 The intention is to have lightweight containers that work well with CI runners.
-We start in a bash shell on purpose, so we can conveniently configure our CI setup from here.
+We start in a bash shell, so we can conveniently configure our CI setup from here.

 # Dockerfiles / Tags